A Regularized $(XP)^2$ Model: Introduction

 \section{Introduction}

 The Hilbert-Polya conjecture posits that the non-trivial zeros of the Riemann zeta function align with the eigenvalues of a self-adjoint operator, thereby linking a mathematical conundrum to a physics challenge.
-While this conjecture presents a promising avenue to validate the Riemann Hypothesis (RH) \cite{riemann:1,riemann:2,riemann:3,riemann:4,riemann:5,riemann:6,riemann:7,riemann:8,riemann:9,riemann:10,riemann:11}, identifying such a self-adjoint operator¡ªwhose spectrum mirrors the imaginary part of the zeros of the Riemann zeta function, proves challenging.
+While this conjecture presents a promising avenue to validate the Riemann Hypothesis (RH) identifying such a self-adjoint operator whose spectrum mirrors the imaginary part of the zeros of the Riemann zeta function, proves challenging.

+Assuming validation of RH, Montgomery~\cite{montgomery} and Odlyzko~\cite{Odlyzko} derived that asymptotic local statistical behaviour of those Riemann zeros resembles Gaussian Unitary Ensemble (GUE) in random matrix model.
+Berry~\cite{berry:1986} suggested that there may exist certain classical Hamiltonian system with chaotic dynamics and isolated periodic prime-number-related orbits and the spectrum of such corresponding quantum system may be reproduce the Riemann zeroes.

-Significant progress was made by Berry, Keating, and Connes\cite{berry:1999,connes:1999} in 1999 when they proposed the $XP$ model.
+Significant progress was made by and Connes~\cite{connes:1998}, Berry and Keating~\cite{berry:1999} in 1999 when they proposed the $XP$ model.
 The primary model is singular as $x,p\sim 0$ and predicts a continuous spectrum.
-Imposing constraints on the $XP$ model in the phase spaces, Berry, Keating and Connes derived discrete spectra ; notably, the state density scales with $\log E$ at high energy limits in semi-classical estimations.
+Imposing constraints on the $XP$ model in the phase spaces, Berry, Keating and Connes derived discrete spectra; notably, the state density scales with $\log E$ at high energy limits in semi-classical estimations.
+This logarithmic term together with other finite terms successfully reproduce the average density of the Riemann zero.

 In quantum physics, this logarithmic association holds particular intrigue, potentially hinting at scaling violations.
-The allure of the regularized $XP$ models lies in their spectral behavior, which resonates with that of the Riemann zeros.
+The allure of the regularized $XP$ models lies in their spectral behaviour, which resonates with that of the Riemann zeros.